CliMA/CloudMicrophysics.jl/docs/src/RosenbrockNumerics.md

 The two saturation curves cross at the freezing point (panel (c) below).
-Below freezing `q_sat_ice < q_sat_liq`, so ice carries the larger supersaturation and the criterion binds on ice — reducing exactly to the ice-saturation limit that bounds the deposition instability, so the cold behaviour is unchanged.
+Below freezing `q_sat_ice < q_sat_liq`, so ice carries the larger supersaturation and the criterion binds on ice — reducing exactly to the ice-saturation limit that bounds the ice-growth instability, so the cold behaviour is unchanged.
 Above freezing the curves swap and the criterion binds on liquid; an ice-only limit there would stop vapor depletion early and leave the cell supersaturated over liquid, suppressing warm cloud, which binding on the more-supersaturated phase avoids.